Whole language: Goodman's four proposed cueing systems

 The mayor was present when he received a beautiful present from the present members of the board.

-The syntactic system is usually in place when children begin school.
+The syntactic system is usually in place when native English-speaking children begin school.
 Immersed in language, children begin to recognize that phrases and sentences are usually ordered in certain ways.
 This notion of ordering is the development of syntax.
-Like all the cuing systems, syntax provides the possibility of correct prediction when trying to make sense or meaning of written language.
-Goodman notes the cues found in the flow of language are:
+Like all the cuing systems, Goodman suggested that the semantic system provides the possibility of correct prediction when trying to make sense or meaning of written language.
+Goodman categorized the cues found in the flow of language as: